When chewing becomes destructive

-The only time you can effectively discipline your dog for chewing is when you catch him in the act.
-If you find a chewed up shoe an hour after your dog has done the deed he won't be able to associate any punishment with the act of chewing.
-Your dog may seem 'guilty' when you wave the shoe in front of his face but this is just submissive behaviour.
-When you do catch your dog chewing, stop him with a verbal command or a loud noise.
-When he stops, give him his chew toy.
-When he starts chewing on it, praise him.
+The only time you can effectively discipline your dog for chewing is when you catch them in the act.
+If you find a chewed up shoe an hour after your dog has done the deed they won't be able to associate any punishment with the act of chewing.
+Your dog may seem 'guilty' when you wave the shoe in front of their face but this is just submissive behaviour.
+When you do catch your dog chewing, stop them with a verbal command or a loud noise.
+When they do stop, give them their chew toy.
+Praise your dog when they start chewing on it.

-For most types of chewing you should help your dog by redirecting him to chew on appropriate objects.
+For most types of chewing you should help your dog by redirecting them to chew on appropriate objects.
 Choosing the right type of chew toy for your dog is the first step.
-Never give him anything that looks like something you don't want him to chew on.
-If you give him old shoes or clothes he won't be able to understand the difference between them and the items he's not supposed to chew.
+Never give anything that looks like something you don't want them to chew on.
+If you give old shoes or clothes they won't be able to understand the difference between them and the items they’re not supposed to chew.

 There are some products that can be applied to household objects to discourage your dog from chewing them.
 These products have a taste or smell that is unpleasant to dogs but inoffensive to humans.